What is Scouting?

 As members of a Scout Troop, they usually meet once a week with other outdoor activities arranged at weekends and other times during the year.
 Scouts are encouraged to take part in an awards scheme through a number of challenges leading up to the Chief Scout's Gold Award, the highest award available in the age group.

-If you would like to know more about the fun, challenge and adventure of becoming a Scout - just contact the Assistant County Commissioner (ACC) for the Scout Section, who will be pleased to give you details of Troops near you.
+If you would like to know more about the fun, challenge and adventure of becoming a Scout, just contact the County Scout representive, who will be pleased to give you details of Troops near you.

-The ACC (Scouts) can be contacted by using the Contact Form on the website.
+You can contact the County Scouts person by using the Contact Form on the website.

 Each Scout Troop has its own leadership team who usually meet together with other Troops from their District to coordinate local activities.
-As a County, the ACC (Scouts) holds regular meetings with the Assistant District Commissioners (ADCs) from each District within Derbyshire.
+As a County, the Scouts representive holds regular meetings with their peer roles from each District within Derbyshire.
 They get together to coordinate events and share best practice.

 Working together in this way helps us to deliver a quality programme, which is challenging, relevant and rewarding and creates a platform for sharing new ideas.
 Sample programmes can be found in the Scouts downloads Programme Plans folder